An End-to-End Learning Approach for Solving Capacitated Location-Routing Problems: Experimental Results

 \subsection{Cross-Distribution Generalization}

 We also evaluate the cross-distribution generalization performance of our method by applying it to public benchmark datasets.
-Specifically, we adopt the instances provided by Prins et al. \cite{prins2004nouveaux} for both CLRP and OCLRP, which are publicly accessible and commonly employed.
+Specifically, we adopt the instances provided by Prins \textit{et al.} \cite{prins2004nouveaux}, which are publicly accessible and widely employed.
 It should be noted that these benchmark instances differ significantly from our synthetic datasets in several aspects, such as node distribution, customer demand, depot costs, and vehicle capacities.
+To better illustrate the differences in distribution, we visualize several representative instances, as shown in Fig. \ref{fig:overall}.

-For benchmark datasets of varying scales, we evaluated performance using models trained on datasets with the most closely matching number of customer nodes.
-For instance, for benchmark datasets with 50 customer nodes, we employed the model trained on the CLRP50 synthetic dataset.
-In cases where no model was trained on a dataset with the exact number of customer nodes, such as the benchmark dataset with 200 customer nodes, we used the model trained on the CLRP100 synthetic dataset to perform the evaluation.
+For benchmark datasets of varying scales, we evaluate each instance using the pre-trained model trained on synthetic datasets for all DRL-based methods.
+Specifically, for benchmark datasets with 20, 50, and 100 customer nodes, we directly use the corresponding models trained on CLRP20, CLRP50, and CLRP100, respectively.
+For larger-scale benchmark instances beyond our training scales, we apply the model trained on the CLRP100 synthetic dataset, without any additional fine-tuning.
+Table~\ref{bench_clrp} reports the performance comparison on benchmark CLRP instances of varying scales.

-For the CLRP, Table \ref{bench_clrp} presents the results of POMO, MTA, and DRLHQ solving the instances with up to 200 customer nodes.
-We observe that MTA performs similarly to POMO regarding solution quality, while POMO is best-performing in several specific instances, including 50-5-2b, 50-5-2bbis, and 200-10-3b.
-However, our DRLHQ outperforms POMO and MTA in most instances, and the average gap to the best-known solutions is only 7.59\%.
-It should be noted that the average gap of our DRLHQ on benchmark datasets is only half of the ones obtained by POMO and MTA.

-As to the OCLRP, the results are listed in Table \ref{bench_oclrp}, which is similar to the one of CLRP.
-It can be observed that our DRLHQ remains to be dominant across all DRL-based baselines.
-Similar to the results of CLRP, our DRLHQ achieves the best performance except for four instances, including 100-5-2, 100-5-2b, 100-10-1, and 100-10-1b.
-The average gap against the best-known solutions for POMO, MTA, and DRLHQ is 10.19\%, 12.23\%, and 6.08\%, respectively.
-Our DRLHQ outperforms POMO and MTA on benchmark datasets for CLRP and OCLRP, even though POMO and MTA are currently state-of-the-art DRL-based methods.
-Experimental results demonstrate that our DRLHQ can effectively handle real-world instances, confirming its efficiency on benchmark datasets.
+Among heuristic methods, SAH generally achieves better solution quality than ILS, especially on larger-scale instances.
+Although ILS and SAH achieve reasonably good solution quality across all benchmark instances (with average Gap of 23.38\% and 13.85\%, respectively), as discussed before, they suffer from poor computational efficiency.
+Solving a single instance may take several hours, and their performance heavily relies on complex hand-crafted designs and parameter tuning, which limits their scalability and practical applicability.